schombert/Project-Alice/docs/rules.md

 Units backed by pops with define:MIL_TO_AUTORISE militancy or greater that are in a rebel faction, and which have organization at least 0.75 will become rebel units.

+Supplies: Rebel units are always treated as having fully supply.
+Units not in combat consume supply.
+Which commodities and how many are consumed in this way depends on the specific type of unit.
+The supply quantities defined by its type are then multiplied by (2 - national-administrative-efficiency) x (supply-consumption-by-type + national-modifier-to-supply-consumption)^0.01 x (naval-or-land-spending-as-appropriate).
+The average fraction of that consumption that could be fulfilled times naval or land-spending (as appropriate) for each regiment or ship is then averaged over the army/navy.
+For armies, that value become their new supply for the army.
+For navies, this value is further multiplied by (1 - the-fraction-the-nation-is-over-naval-supply) before becoming the new supply value.

 Navies with supplies less than define:NAVAL_LOW_SUPPLY_DAMAGE_SUPPLY_STATUS may receive attrition damage.
 Once a navy has been under that threshold for define:NAVAL_LOW_SUPPLY_DAMAGE_DAYS_DELAY days, each ship in it will receive define:NAVAL_LOW_SUPPLY_DAMAGE_PER_DAY x (1 - navy-supplies / define:NAVAL_LOW_SUPPLY_DAMAGE_SUPPLY_STATUS) damage (to its strength value) until it reaches define:NAVAL_LOW_SUPPLY_DAMAGE_MIN_STR, at which point no more damage will be dealt to it.
 NOTE: AI controlled navies are exempt from this, and when you realize that this means that *most* ships are exempt, it becomes less clear why we are even bothering the player with it.

 ### Monthly reinforcement